 Stream degradation due to stormwater runoff is a problem affecting streams all across Franklin County.
 Stormwater is entering local streams in ever increasing amounts.
 Streams that were once trickles are now torrents during rain events.
 Rain barrels and rain gardens are two measures that you can take at home to combat stormwater and protect our waterways.

 A rain garden is a shallow depression located near a source of runoff that is planted with deep-rooted native vegetation.
 Native plants slow the flow of stormwater from impervious surfaces and allow the runoff to slowly infiltrate the ground.
 Rain gardens are designed to withstand high concentrations of nutrients, specifically nitrogen and phosphorous, that are common in stromwater runoff.
 Prime locations for rain gardens are near downspouts, driveways, sump pump outlets or in the path of stormwater flow through a yard.
-The Rain Garden Initiative is a cost share program that offers homeowners up to $250 to install a rain garden on their property.
-This program is only available to six residents each year.
+The Central Ohio Rain Garden Initiative (CORGI) is a cost share program that offers homeowners up to $250 to install a rain garden on their property (number of grants available each year are limited).

 NPDES Phase II Program